goblimey/ntripcaster/README.md

 which uses them to correct the position that it's receiving from the same satellite.

-If the rover is within about 10 Km of the base station and the base station knows its position perfectly, the rover can find its position within 2 cm.
-If the base station position is wrong by, say, 5 cm, then the results that the rover gets will be shifted by that much.

 Apart from using GNSS to find the base station's position, the operator can use traditional surveying techniques and then configure the base station accordingly.
 The more accurately the position is set, the more accurate the rover's position will be.

+If the rover is within about 10 Km of the base station and the base station knows its position perfectly, the rover can find its position within 2 cm.
+If the base station position is wrong by, say, 5 cm in one direction, then each corrected position that the rover produces will be shifted by 5cm in the same direction.

 The Radio Technical Commission for Maritime Services (RTCM) produced a standard protocol for the corrections over a radio link. so a base station from one manufacturer can send corrections to a rover from another manufactuer.
 This is called the RTCM protocol.
+It's currenty at ersion 3.

-Radio connections can be a bit flaky and these days its much easier than it used to be to get Internet access.
+Radio connections can be a bit flaky and these days it's much easier than it used to be to get Internet access.
 The Network Transport of Rtcm via Internet Protocol (NTRIP) replaces the radio link with a connection over the Internet using HTTP.